graze/features-framework/README.md

-# graze-features
+# graze/features-framework

-This is an _example_ framework for a docker based configuration of [behat](https://github.com/Behat/Behat#readme) and [selenium](http://docs.seleniumhq.org/); decoupled from the web application it's testing.
+This is an _example_ framework for a docker based configuration of [Behat](https://github.com/Behat/Behat#readme) and [Selenium](http://docs.seleniumhq.org/); decoupled from the web application it's testing.

 <img src="https://i.imgur.com/Wywm50T.gif" align="right" width="450" />